 This wonder fall is in Chestnut Ridge Park in New York.
 Though the fall is not a massive one like the others, it has an interesting element, fire.
 You might be thinking about how water and fire can be lining up at the same place.

-This is not one of the most popular destinations for the travelers, but due to the behavior of its flame in an unrealistic environment full of water, Ethernal Flame Fall has to listed among the most unreal places in the world.
-Unlike the visitors, this spot is favorite for the geologists from recent years.
+This is not one of the most popular destinations for travelers, but due to the behavior of its flame in an unrealistic environment full of water, Ethernal Flame Fall has to be listed among the most unreal places in the world.
+Unlike the visitors, this spot is a favorite for geologists in recent years.

 5. Naica Mine

 This wonder location is in Chihuahua, Mexico.
 It has gained lots of recognition because of the colossal selenite crystals.
 In fact, within the mine, there is a cavern called “the cave of crystals”.
 This cave contains the giant crystal and the biggest one found is 12 meters long by 4 meters in diameter and weighing 55 tons.

 The cave is about 1000 feet under the surface and encompasses some of the most substantial crystals ever discovered.
 These sparkling cylindrical crystals are form by magma heated, mineral-rich water that comes into contact with chilled water.
 The cool water oxidise the sulfide and turn them into sulfates.

 Over the course of five hundred thousand years, they crystallized and create the breathtaking cylindrical formation that seen today inside the cave, makes Naica Mine the 5th most unreal places in the world.

 If you visit Homebush bay in Sidney you will find the surreal floating forest inside a ship called SS airfield.
 In Homebush, many chips in the 20th century were just left when they were no longer needed in service.